10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 | 183, 184, 185, 186,  187, 188, 189, 190, 191, 192, 193, 194, 195, 196, 197 | 0, 1, 2,  3, 4, 5, 6, 7, 8, 9         |
 | 198, 199, 200, 201                                           | 0                                     |

 The Taiko version is a bit more complex.
 Here is a data summary regarding the utilization of Rotations about advice columns.
-The first columns is the index of advice columns, and the second columns is about the rotations used at these columns.
+The first column is the index of advice columns, and the second column is about the rotations used in these columns.

 | Advice Columns | Rotation |
 | :------------- | -------- |